anukkrit149/starknet-staking-v2/README.md

   }'
 ```

-You should get the following answer:
+You should immediatly get the following answer provided you used the same private key and transaction data showed as an example:
 ```json
 {
   "signature": [